michelleliu103/w205_finalproject/Readme.txt

 8. for each csv file of tweets, run the command "python dbscript.py filename.csv" to create a postgres database and populate it with the tweets

+9. Run the command "python Sentiment_Functions.py" to take a sampling of tweets from the database, call two sentiment APIs to determine the sentiment of the tweets, and update the database with the sentiment results.